12 Tips for Creating the Best Email Subject Lines (with Examples)

 Questions also feel incomplete on their own.
-Using a question will inspire readers to open your email in search of an answer.
+Using a question will inspire readers to open the email in search of an answer.

-How Strong Women, Strong Girls does it: “Who was Wonder Woman’s Role Model?”
+Strong Women, Strong Girls nailed it with their simple subject line, “Who was Wonder Woman’s Role Model?”

-Considering there’s no shortage of distractions standing between you and your readers, sometimes a deadline is just what you need to become a priority.
+Considering there’s no shortage of distractions standing between you and your readers.
+The deadline tactic creates a sense of urgency that can encourage readers to prioritize your email.

 A successful promotional strategy, for an event or a special offer, will likely include a series of emails.
 You can send out an initial announcement, letting people know about an upcoming date.
-Then, follow up with a reminder and a last chance email when the deadline gets closer.
+As the deadline approaches, remind users of the promotion in a “last chance” follow-up email.

 Don’t be afraid to make the turnaround time as short as 24 hours.
-“Now or never” types of deadlines are often the most successful.
+“Now or never” phrases are often the most successful.

-How the Manchester Animal Shelter does it: “Cruisin’ 4 Critters is August 2nd Register Today!”
+Manchester Animal Shelter used a deadline to motivate subscribers to open with their subject line, “Cruisin’ 4 Critters is August 2nd Register Today!”

 Try to think of something that will hook your readers and spark their interest.

-How The Tropical Travelers does it: “Destination Weddings…Want Rock Star Treatment?”
+The Tropical Travelers teased the content of their email with the subject line, “Destination Weddings…Want Rock Star Treatment?”

 On the other hand, some people respond best to direct instructions.
 If your email has a direct call to action, like encouraging people to buy tickets for an event, don’t be afraid to let your subject line reflect that.

-How United Way of Massachusetts Bay and Merrimack Valley does it: “Join us at the MLH Scholars Luncheon!”
+United Way of Massachusetts Bay and Merrimack Valley used a clear call to action as their subject line: “Join us at the MLH Scholars Luncheon!”

 If you have something new and exciting to share about your business or organization, channel that enthusiasm into your subject line.

-How Fluent City does it: “The winners of the postcard contest are…”
+Fluent City used an announcement teaser in their subject line, “The winners of the postcard contest are…”

-Don’t be afraid to put your business’s name right in the subject line.
+Don’t be afraid to put your business’s name right in the subject line, especially if your company is well known.
 Many people will open emails simply based on the sender alone, so don’t miss the chance to reinforce your specific brand.

 Depending on the tone your business is going for, you can test out some puns or wordplay to get some laughs and engagement out of your contacts.

-How Boloco does it: “real baseball fans eat burritos”
+Boloco made subscribers chuckle with their subject line, “real baseball fans eat burritos”

 If funny isn’t really your thing, why not give surprising a try?
-This could be anything from a little-known fact about your industry, an eyebrow-raising statistic, or just something people aren’t used to hearing.
+This could be anything from a little-known fact about your industry, an eyebrow-raising statistic, or just something people aren’t used to hearing from a sales email.

-Sharing something unexpected means your readers will want to read on and will also have a better chance of remembering your email later on.
+Sharing something unexpected means your readers will want to read The novelty will also increase the likelihood that people will remember your email later on.